slothoth/Fall-From-Heaven/README.md

   - [ ] Investigat Landmark / District changes to allow alt buildings.
 Like why do Wonders like ORzgarzh work in city centre? but buildings wont. also palgum exclamation cultures stuff.
 # Specialist System:
 - [x] Permanent specialists could implement as a few modifiers on a city, with variable values based on requirements?
+## Combat Rebalancing:
+- [ ] Find a way to go from % damage increases and low values to high integer values in a comprehensive way.
+Maybe if we had the calculation for both combat systems?
+- [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.

 ## Over/Undercouncil:
   - world congress but without inclusive participation : bonus feature really
 ## Agendas for leaders:

 ## Decisions on Start Biases:
+# Misc
+- [ ] first to tech Great People or other things
+- [ ] Hero Hijacking, see if the relic system is in Lua and if we can override.
 ### New Victory types:
 #### Altar of Luonnotar
 seems ez, A series of buildings, then a final project that requires last building.
 Only difficulty is making building not buildable, but still grantable by Great Person (like Hypatia)